-In this example We are going to convert the Pivot table present in the Employees database into normal table.
+In this SSIS UNPIVOT Transformation example, we will convert the Pivot table present in the Employees database into a regular table.

-STEP 1: Open BIDS and Drag and drop the data flow task from the toolbox to control flow and rename it as UNPIVOT Transformation
+STEP 1: Open BIDS and Drag and drop the data flow task from the toolbox to control flow.
+Rename it as UNPIVOT Transformation.

-STEP 2: Drag and drop OLE DB Source, UNPIVOT Transformation from toolbox to data flow region as show in the figure.
+STEP 2: Drag and drop OLE DB Source, UNPIVOT Transformation from the toolbox to the data flow region, as shown in the figure.

-STEP 3: Double click on OLE DB source in the data flow region will open the connection manager settings and provides space to write our SQL statement.
-In this example we are going to use the PIVOT Table in Employees Data Base as our source
+STEP 3: Double-click on the SSIS OLE DB source in the data flow region to open the connection manager settings.
+It provides space to write our SQL statement.
+In this example, we will use the PIVOT Table in the Employees Data Base as our source.

 Click ok and drag the blue arrow from the OLE DB Source to UNPIVOT Transformation to perform transformations on the source data.

-STEP 5: Double click on the UNPIVOT Transformation to configure it.
+STEP 5: Double click on the SSIS UNPIVOT Transformation to configure it.

-- Available Input Columns: Select the columns you want to UNPIVOT by checking the check boxes.
+- Available Input Columns: Select the columns you want to UNPIVOT by checking the checkboxes.
 Don’t forget to select the Pass Through option for the remaining columns.
-If you miss to select the Pass Through option then those columns will not be available for the destination.
-In this example ProductID and Name columns are Pass Through columns and 2005, 2006, 2007, 2008 are the columns we want to UNPIVOT.
+If you miss selecting the Pass Through option, those columns will not be available for the destination.
+In this SSIS Transformation example, ProductID and Name columns are Pass Through columns, and 2005, 2006, 2007, and 2008 are the columns we want to UNPIVOT.

-- Input Column: All the selected column in the Available Input Columns Option will automatically added to this section.
-So, 2005, 2006, 2007, 2008 columns are the Input Columns
+- Input Column: All the selected columns in the Available Input Columns Option are automatically added to this section.
+So, the 2005, 2006, 2007, and 2008 columns are the Input Columns.

-- Destination Column: Specify the name of the destination column where you want to store the values or data inside the Input Columns such as 2005, 2006, 2007, 2008.
+- Destination Column: Specify the name of the destination column where you want to store the values.
+Or data inside the Input Columns such as 2005, 2006, 2007, and 2008.

-- Pivot Key Value: Specify the name for pivot value and these values will be stored as column values inside the Calendar Year column (Pivot Key Value Column Name).
-The default value is same as input column however, you can change as you like.
-We are fine with the values 2005, 2006, 2007, 2008 so we haven’t changed these values.
+- Pivot Key Value: Specify the name for the pivot value, and these values are stored as column values inside the Calendar Year column (Pivot Key Value Column Name).
+The default value is the same as the input column.
+However, you can change as you like.
+We are okay with the 2005, 2006, 2007, and 2008 values, so we haven’t changed these values.

-We named destination column as Order Quantity and Pivot Key value column name as Calendar Year
+In this SSIS unpivot transformation example, we named the destination column Order Quantity and Pivot Key-value column name as Calendar Year.

-STEP 6: Now we have to provide Server, database and table details of the destination.
-So double-click on the OLE DB Destination and provide the required information.
+STEP 6: Now, we have to provide the Server, database, and table details of the destination.
+So, double-click on the OLE DB Destination and provide the required information.

-Here we selected [SSIS Tutorials] database as our destination database and [UNPIVOT Transformation] table as our destination table.
+Here, we selected the database as our destination database and the [UNPIVOT Transformation] table as our destination table.

-STEP 8: Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
+STEP 8: Click on the Mappings tab to check whether the UNPIVOT Transformation source columns are exactly mapped to the destination columns.

-Check the results in SQL Server Management Studio
+Check the SSIS UNPIVOT Transformation results in the Management Studio.